Saransh-cpp/Saransh-cpp/README.md

 (A better place to read about me and my open-source work is - https://saransh-cpp.github.io/)

-I am an engineering undegrad at the Cluster Innovation Center, University of Delhi, pursuing a major in Information Technology and Mathematics.
-In daylight, I work towards my academic skills and professional commitments, and by night, I develop and maintain open-source research software, which I believe are the key to collaborative and reproducible research.
+I am an engineering junior at the University of Delhi, pursuing a major in Information Technology and Mathematics.
+In daylight, I work on my academic skills and professional commitments, and by night, I develop and maintain Open-Source Research/Scientific Software, which I believe are the key to collaborative and reproducible research.

+I am broadly interested in Research Software Engineering, Scientific Computation, Scientific Machine Learning, DevOps, Open-Source, and Open-Science.
+I also possess a Software Engineering background, with the majority of it concentrated in the fields of Android and Backend development.
+I also developing some taste for pure Software Engineering research (runtime verification, new testing methods, etc) and Theory of Computation.

+I primarily contribute to the [PyBaMM ecosystem](https://github.com/pybamm-team/), [Scikit-HEP/vector](https://github.com/scikit-hep/vector) (and [some surronding packages](https://github.com/scikit-hep)), [FluxML](https://github.com/FluxML/Flux.jl) (and [some surronding packages](https://github.com/FluxML)), and random open-source research software.

 <div align="center">